 - If you believe in a Supernatural Being, what steps can you take this year to get closer to them?
 Studies reveal that spirituality might increase your life expectancy.

 Do you find any of these prompts or journaling ideas particularly challenging?
 Take note and spend more time addressing them.
-The rule of thumb is that there’s something in your subconscious mind that doesn’t want you exploring that particular area.
+The rule of thumb is that there’s something in your subconscious mind that doesn’t want you to explore that particular area.

 Being truly honest with you will be painful at times, but it’s worth it.
 You’ll become a better and more enlightened version of yourself in the near future.